PrimalPHP/Color/README.md

 # Primal.Color

-Created and Copyright 2012 by Jarvis Badgley, chiper at chipersoft dot com.
+Created and Copyright 2012 by Jocelyn Badgley, chiper at chipersoft dot com.

 Primal.Color is a standalone micro-library to assist in the parsing, converting and manipulation of colors across various formats.